Macrometacorp/docs/docs/akamai/manage-integrations.md

 - **Client Token**

 In [Akamai documentation](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials), you will find out how to create credentials.
-Please keep in mind that base URL is Akamai endpoint URL it has a format of `akab-***.luna.akamaiapis.net`.

 - **Host Name**
 - **Group ID**